courselabs/docker/labs/containers/README.md

 These run in the background, so the container keeps running until the application process exits, or you stop the container.

 You'll use background containers for web servers, batch processes, databases message queues and any other server process.

+Try running the [Nginx](https://nginx.org) web server in a container:

 ```
 docker run -d -P --name nginx1 nginx:alpine